 The Canon EOS M200 is great for kids who want to take their photography to the next level.
 This is a mirrorless camera with a Canon EF-M mount and support for interchangeable lenses.
 Meanwhile, it’s also a relatively affordable body with a small profile, which will be great for a kid’s smaller hands.
 Despite the smaller size, Canon managed to stick an APS-C sensor in there.

 This little camera is pretty impressive for its size.
 It is a fantastic starter camera, as kids can use it to learn photography while building their lens collection.

 How about a camera phone?

-Is your kid at age to own a smartphone?
+Is your kid at the age to own a smartphone?
 If so, you should consider getting him a phone with a good camera.
-They are generally good enough to satisfy most casual users, and smartphone cameras are often better than some of the dedicated cameras listed here.
+They are generally good enough to satisfy most casual users, and smartphone cameras are often better than some dedicated cameras listed here.
 You can check out our list of the best camera phones at the link below.

 This list of the best cameras for kids should help you find the right tool for your little ones.
 Each has its pros and cons, and we have covered different price points to fit your budget.
 Now enjoy this new tool with them.